 Negative Temperature Coefficient Sensors

-Negative Temperature Coefficient (NTC) sensors resist the flow of voltage when they’re cold and allow it to flow more freely when hot.
-The Engine Coolant Temperature (ECT) sensor in the illustration is an example of an NTC sensor.
-It’s a thermistor, a type of variable resister that changes resistance with temperature.
-Notice it has two wires that lead to the PCM; one is its 5 volt reference signal and the other ground.
+(NTC) Negative Temperature Coefficient sensors resist the flow of current/voltage when cold and allow it to flow more freely when heated.
+The Engine Coolant Temperature (ECT) sensor in the illustration above is an example of an NTC sensor.

-Automotive air conditioning systems also use NTC sensors to monitor air temperature.
-The In Car Temperature sensor (ICTS) is an NTC that monitors the air temperature of the passenger compartment.
-The ambient temperature sensor (ATC) monitors the air temperature outside of the vehicle.
+Automotive air conditioning systems also use NTC sensors to monitor in-car air temperature.
+The (ICTS) In Car Temperature sensor is an NTC that monitors the air temperature of the passenger compartment.
+The (ATC) ambient temperature sensor monitors the air temperature outside the vehicle.
 The EATC compares these values and makes output decisions based on the difference.